ptjuanramos/az-function-healthcheck/README.md

-# az-function-healthcheck
-Adding dependencies health monitorization on a AZ Function.
+# Adding dependencies health monitorization on a AZ Function